 - Experience translating financial information and data into insights and strategic recommendations that are aligned with organizational vision and mission

-- Exceptional communications and interpersonal skills, including the ability to work with a highly engaged, diverse, and committed team
+- Exceptional communications and interpersonal skills, including the ability to work with a highly engaged, diverse, and committed team and CEO

 - Excellent people-management skills and a proven ability to mentor, motivate, and support a diverse team through inclusive leadership practices and collaborative problem solving

 - Strong analytical and problem-solving skills with the ability to turn data into insights and anticipate questions and problems; relentless results-orientation

 The Children’s Home Society of New Jersey has engaged Koya Leadership Partners to help in this hire.
 Please submit a compelling cover letter and resume here.

 The Children’s Home Society of New Jersey is an equal opportunity employer and strongly encourages applications from people of color and diverse backgrounds, persons with disabilities, women, and LGBT applicants.

 Koya Leadership Partners is a national retained executive search and human capital consulting firm that works exclusively with mission-driven organizations, educational institutions, and social enterprises.
 We deliver measurable results, finding exceptionally talented people who truly fit the unique culture of our client organizations and ensuring that organizations have the resources and strategies to support them.
 For more information about Koya Leadership Partners, visit http://www.koyapartners.com.